-The cost of land held for sale comprises of all costs of purchase, costs of conversion and other costs incurred in bringing the land held for sale to their present location and condition.
+The cost of inventories comprises of all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.

-The cost of land held for sale of items that are not ordinarily interchangeable and goods or services produced and segregated for specific projects is assigned using specific identification of the individual costs.
+The cost of inventories of items that are not ordinarily interchangeable and goods or services produced and segregated for specific projects is assigned using specific identification of the individual costs.

-The cost of land held for sale is assigned using the weighted average cost formula.
-The same cost formula is used for all land held for sale having a similar nature and use to the municipality.
+The cost of inventories is assigned using the weighted average cost formula.
+The same cost formula is used for all inventories having a similar nature and use to the municipality.

-When land held for sale are sold, the carrying amounts of those land held for sale are recognised as an expense in the period in which the related revenue is recognised.
+When inventories are sold, the carrying amounts of those inventories are recognised as an expense in the period in which the related revenue is recognised.
 If there is no related revenue, the expenses are recognised when the goods are distributed, or related services are rendered.
-The amount of any write-down of land held for sale to net realisable value or current replacement cost and all losses of land held for sale are recognised as an expense in the period the write-down or loss occurs.
-The amount of any reversal of any write-down of land held for sale, arising from an increase in net realisable value or current replacement cost, are recognised as a reduction in the amount of land held for sale recognised as an expense in the period in which the reversal occurs.
+The amount of any write-down of inventories to net realisable value or current replacement cost and all losses of inventories are recognised as an expense in the period the write-down or loss occurs.
+The amount of any reversal of any write-down of inventories recognised as an expense in net realisable value or current replacement cost, are recognised as a reduction in the amount of inventories recognised as an expense in the period in which the reversal occurs.